Free shipping from 29 € (Germany)

 Measures:

-If the fixation is inadequate due to a brittle horn wall, bell boots, bunion protectors or taping the horseshoes will not help.
-An improvement of the horn quality is necessary here, e.g. by using the Keralit hoof strengthener.
+If the durability of the shoes is inadequate due to a brittle hoof wall, bell boots, heel bulb protectors or taping the horseshoes will not help.
+An improvement of the horn quality is necessary here, e.g. by using the Keralit Hoof Strengthener.
 Riding with loose shoes should be avoided as far as possible, as this causes extreme damage to the hoof wall.
 Here too, the farrier should be contacted as soon as possible.
-Moving the horse without the shoe can lead to the wall breaking out or the horse becoming very sensitive and walking clammy as a result.
+Exercising a horse with a lost shoe can lead to the hoof wall breaking out or the horse becoming very sensitive or lame as a result.
 In the best case scenario, the horse should only be moved carefully on soft ground or not at all.

 The role of the farrier